How to keep SKUDONET Application Delivery Controller appliances up-to-dated

 Offline updates

-SKUDONET Load Balancer is able to be updated even if the load balancer is not allowed to connect to the Internet, so the latest SKUDONET updates also are accessible in ISO format, this ISO file can be downloaded from the Support Portal ZVNCentral.
+SKUDONET Load Balancer can be updated even if the load balancer is not allowed to connect to the Internet, so the latest SKUDONET updates also are accessible in ISO format, this ISO file can be downloaded from the Support Portal ZVNCentral.

 The procedure for the offline updating process is the following.